roberddd/PF2B/docs/workflow/post_processing.md

 <div style="clear:both"></div>

-<h5>Plant Details</h5>
+#### Plant Details

-The Plant Details section shows details of the imported plant.
+The Plant Details section displays information about the imported plant.

-- **Open**: Open this plant in the Plant Browser.
+- **Open**: Opens this plant in the Plant Browser.
+Useful if you want to import additional instances of the same plant type into the scene.